DavidJourdan/shrink-morph/README.md

 cmake -B build -DCMAKE_BUILD_TYPE=Release cmake --build build -j $(nproc)
 ```
-CMake will download the required dependencies and compile the executable (note that on a fresh Debian/Ubuntu install you will need to install graphics packages: ```sudo apt install xorg-dev libglu1-mesa-dev freeglut3-dev mesa-common-dev```).
+Provided that you have the necessary graphics packages installed (if not the case, see [here](Dependencies.md)) CMake will download the required dependencies and compile the executable.

 ## Optional dependencies